Page 4: Geekier Features, Buying Advice, and Article Changelog

 Mesh Wi-Fi Buying Advice

 There is no one system that makes sense for every scenario.
 For most folks in most homes, though, it’s hard to look past the TP-Link Deco right now.
-At less than $250 for a 3-unit system, it performs well and TP-Link has been very aggressive at adding features with regular software updates (they even just released their tri-band Deco M9 Plus, which shows their commitment to the mesh product line).
+At less than $250 for a 2-unit, tri-band system (and less than $200 for a 3-unit dual-band), it performs well and TP-Link has been very aggressive at adding features with regular software updates (they keep releasing new hardware, too, which shows their commitment to the mesh product line).
 It’s not the fastest unit, though, so if high speed and efficiency are top-of-mind for you, it’s worth expanding your budget and looking upwards.

-eero, Linksys Velop, and now Plume are worth considering, especially given their new hardware that keeps the feature set and performance very high while keeping the costs down.
+eero, Plume SuperPods and, to a degree, Linksys Velop, and each worth considering..
 Tri-band units are definitely more efficient, but they bring the cost up quite a bit.
-Velop now comes in two form-factors, the original, tri-band Velop three-pack is currently $399 and the new dual-band three-pack is $279. eero comes in a few different configurations.
-For $399 you get a tri-band 2nd gen eero base station and two dual-band eero Beacons that plug right into your wall outlets.
-To get an eero setup that’s similar to the Velop with three tri-band units currently costs $499.
-Plume is a slightly different beast, with the option of an annual or lifetime subscription to the adaptive management service and updates.
+Velop now comes in two form-factors, the original, tri-band Velop three-pack is currently $439 and the new dual-band three-pack is $199. eero comes in a few different configurations.
+For $319 you get a tri-band 2nd gen eero base station and two dual-band eero Beacons that plug right into your wall outlets.
+To get an eero setup that’s similar to the Velop with three tri-band units currently costs $399.
+Plume SuperPods are a slightly different beast, with the option of an annual or lifetime subscription to the adaptive management service and updates.
 For $399 you get three, tri-band Plume SuperPods and lifetime service.
 Plume also has the very best adaptive Wi-Fi that we’ve seen, with devices constantly being pushed around to the best access points and radios, resulting in a very efficient system.